joelzanden/mine/README.md

 ## Contributing

-If you're interested in contributing to Mine, please feel free to open an issue or submit a pull request on the GitHub repository.
+If you're interested in contributing, please feel free to open an issue or submit a pull request.